Housing

 Taking action

-To respond, we set up the South London Health and Housing Coalition to take action on the health impact of the housing crisis.
-Since 2024, the Coalition has met twice.
-Community leaders and partners have co-developed recommendations through a year-long participatory process.
+Since 2024, through the Coalition, Community leaders and partners have co-developed recommendations through participatory process.
 Senior NHS and local authority leaders have pledged to take forward these recommendations and embed housing into health planning.

 Next